 A few weeks ago my daughter came back from ballet classes very excited.
-One of her friend promise to give her a flour doll (I still have no clue of what a flour doll is).
+One of her friends promise to give her a flour doll (I still have no clue what a flour doll is).
 She was very happy, she even choose a bracelet to give to her friend.
 Obviously the little girl didn’t bring any doll…no big deal, but my daughter was very sad and disappointed!

 After this little drama, I made her a promise: we will make a super cute doll together.
-She calm down and went to her ballet class… I had the secret hope that she will forget about the doll…that didn’t happen!
+She calms down and went to her ballet class… I had the secret hope that she will forget about the doll…that didn’t happen!
 She starts asking for the doll again and again and again, so last weekend we made it!

 It’s a very nice soft toy to make with your kids.
-She helped filling the doll and drawn sketches for the doll clothes (I still have a lot of work to complete the doll wardrobe).
+She helped to fill the doll and drawn sketches for the doll clothes (I still have a lot of work to complete the doll wardrobe).
 This DIY doll is super easy to make.
 Plus you can finally find a use for the lonely socks stack next to the laundry machine!
 It’s a very fun craft, let’s try!!

 How to make a sock doll

 Material you will need to make your doll:

 - a pair of small beads